Collaboration Equilibrium in Federated Learning: Collaboration Learning Problem

 \paragraph{No benefit, no collaboration.} Suppose the local data $\{D^{i}\}, i \in \left\{ 1, 2,..., N\right\}$ owned by different clients satisfy the following conditions: 1) all local data are from the same distribution $D^{i} \sim \mathcal{P}$; 2) $D^{1} \subset D^{2} \subset D^{3} ,..., \subset D^{N}$.
 Since $D^{N}$ contains more data than other clients, $I^{N}$ cannot benefit from collaboration with any other clients, so $I^{N}$ will learn a local model using its own data.
 Once $I^{N}$ refuses to collaboration, $I^{N-1}$ will also work on its own as $I^{N-1}$ can only improve its utility by collaborating with $I^{N}$. $I^{N-2}$ will learn individually out of the same concerns.
 Finally, there is no collaboration among any clients.

 Due to the discrepancies of the sample distributions across different clients, the best local model for a specific client is very likely to come from collaborating with a subset of clients rather than all of them.
 Suppose $U(I^{i}, C)$ denotes the model utility of client $I^{i}$ when collaborating with the clients in client set $C$.
-In the following we define $U_{max}(I^{i}, C)$ as the maximum model utility that $I^{i}$ can achieve when collaborating with different subsets of $C$. \begin{definition}[Maximum Achievable Utility (MAU)] This is the maximum model utility for a specific client $I^{i}$ to collaborate with different subsets of client set $C$:
+In the following, we define $U_{max}(I^{i}, C)$ as the maximum model utility that $I^{i}$ can achieve when collaborating with different subsets of $C$. \begin{definition}[Maximum Achievable Utility (MAU)] This is the maximum model utility for a specific client $I^{i}$ to collaborate with different subsets of client set $C$: $U_{max}(I^{i}, C) = \max_{C' \subset C} U(I^{i}, C')$. \end{definition} From Definition \ref{def:mau}, MAU satisfies $U_{max}(I^{i}, C') \leq U_{max}(I^{i}, C)$ if $C'$ is a subset of $C$.
+Each client $I^{i} \in \bm{I}$ aims to identify its ``optimal set" of collaborators from $\bm{I}$ to maximize its local utility, which is defined as follows.